 The Board currently has nine members, eight of whom are independent, including the Board Chair.
-The independent directors are organized into four standing committees: Audit Committee, Compensation Committee, Governance and Compliance Committee and Technology Committee (for more information see "Committees of the Board" beginning on page 14).
-Ellen M. Zane succeeded Richard J. Meelia as our independent Board Chair on August 6, 2021 following his retirement at our 2021 Annual Meeting of Shareholders.
-Mr. Meelia had previously served as our independent Board Chair from June 2011 to August 2021.
+The independent directors are organized into four standing committees: Audit, Compensation, Governance and Compliance and Technology (for more information, see "Committees of the Board" beginning on page 15).
+Haemonetics has maintained an independent Board Chair since 2011.
+Pursuant to our Principles of Corporate Governance, the Board Chair is appointed annually and, among other responsibilities, facilitates information flow and communication among the directors and presides at all meetings of the shareholders and of the Board as a whole, as well as executive sessions of the Board.
+Since August 2021, Ellen M. Zane has served as our Board Chair.

 We believe that having separate individuals serving in the roles of Board Chair and Chief Executive Officer is appropriate for the Company at this time in recognition of the different responsibilities of each position and to foster independent leadership of our Board.
-This structure allows the Chief Executive Officer to focus on the day-to-day leadership of the Company and its operations and the Board Chair to focus on leadership of the Board, while both individuals provide direction and guidance on strategic initiatives.
+This structure allows the Chief Executive Officer to focus on the day-to-day leadership and operations of the Company and the Board Chair to focus on leadership of the Board, while both individuals provide direction and guidance on strategic initiatives.